-To reduce the risk of infection, for a period of 7 days :
+To reduce the risk of infection, for a period of 7 days:

-- Do not put anything in your vagina :
+- Do not put anything in your vagina:

-- no sexual relations

-with penetration
+- No sexual relation with penetration

-- no tampons or Diva cups (Keepers)
+- No tampon or keeper

-- no vibrators
+- No vibrator

-- no douches or vaginal deodorant.
+- No douche or vaginal deodorant

-- · Use sanitary pads only.
+- Use sanitary pads only.

 - Do not go swimming in a pool or lake.

 - Do not go in a whirlpool or hot tub.

 - You can take a shower or bath at home.